ml4a/ml4a/sequence_to_sequence.md

 To start, we're preparing a reverse word index which will let us put in a number and get back the associated word.

 The `decode_outputs` function then just takes that 3-tensor stack of probability distributions (`predictions`).
-The variable `probs` represents a "tier" in that stack.
+The variable `probs` represents a tier in that stack.
 With `argmax` get the indices of the highest-probability words, then we look up each of those in our reverse word index to get the actual word.
 We join them up with spaces and voilá, we have our translation.

+## Training

 But first we have to train the model.